 Fat Pad Atrophy can lead to soft tissue injury in the ligaments and nerves surrounding the ball of the foot.
 A callus may develop and if not treated may lead to the formation of ulceration of the underlying tissue.
 This can lead to pain in the head of the metatarsals, the five long bones at the bases of the toes, commonly referred to as metatarsalgia, and occasionally fractures of the metatarsals may also occur.

 Although conservative options are available including the use of highly cushioned insoles, they are impractical for extremely stylish shoes and do not eliminate pain in the ball of the foot while barefoot.
 If you must wear Christian Louboutin, Jimmy Choo, and Manolo Blahnik, to name a few, you may be a candidate for Fat Pad Restoration.

 At Gotham Footcare, Sculptra Injections are available for patients who have pain in the ball of the foot, bony prominences, and/or recurrent calluses.
-Your doctor may recommend injecting Sculptra to add volume to the ball of your foot to create a soft, natural cushion underneath your bones.
+Podiatrists at Gotham Footcare may recommend to our New York City fat pad atrophy patients receiving Sculptra injections to add volume to the ball of their foot to create a soft, natural cushion underneath your bones.